gr33ndata/dysl/README.md

 You also can use the CLI to add more samples to your training data.

-`$ python dysl.py --corpus /PATH/TO/TRAINING/DATA --lang en Here is some text in English for dysl to add to its training data`
+`$ python dysl.py --corpus /PATH/TO/TRAINING/DATA --lang en Here you are some text in English to be add to your training data`

 To show the currently installed version: